oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-07-subscribe.md

 If 0, Application Messages forwarded using this subscription have the RETAIN flag set to 0.
 Retained messages sent when the subscription is established have the RETAIN flag set to 1.

-See [[4.13 Retained Messages]](#retained-messages) for more information about the operation of the Retain as Published flag.
+See [sec](#retained-messages) for more information about the operation of the Retain as Published flag.

 #### QoS{#ssr---qos}